UNITY teen programs: The UNITY teen program of the Northern Berkshire Community Coalition in North Adams is getting reading to start fall programs.

 All UNITY programs are free and open to people ages 14 to 19 who attend school or live in North ern Berkshire County.
 They are held at the nbCC Conference Room at 61 Main St., North Adams.
 Transpor tation is available upon request.

 Farm Bill panel: The Edible Education series, sponsored by Berkshire Co-op Market, Berkshire Grown and Bard College at Simon’s Rock, will continue this Wednesday with an in-depth panel discussion on the 2012 Farm Bill.
-It will
+It will include a previously filmed presentation with U.

 The event will take place at 7 p.m. in the lecture center of Bard College at Simon’s Rock on Alford Road in Great Barrington.
 The presentation is free and open to the public, with a $5 suggested donation to benefit Berkshire Grown.
 Info: Matt Novik at (413) 528-9697, ext.
 39 or firstname.lastname@example.org.